Lazare Hoche: War in the Vendée and Chouannerie

-Between June and July 1795, Hoche led the defense against the Quiberon Expedition by Royalist émigrés assisted by the British Royal Navy, which he decisively defeated at Fort Penthièvre on 21 July.
+Between June and July 1795, Hoche commanded the defence of Quiberon against an invasion by the Armée des Émigrés, who were assisted by the Royal Navy.
+He decisively defeated the Royalist invaders at Fort Penthièvre on 21 July.
 In late August, he was appointed commander of the Army of the West with the order to "act offensively against Charette's army".
 In December 1795, when the three armies previously under his command (Armies of the West, of the Coasts of Brest and of the Coasts of Cherbourg) merged to form the new Army of the Coasts of the Ocean, Hoche became the supreme commander of all Republican forces in Western France.

 Thereafter, by means of mobile columns (which he kept under good discipline), he gradually eliminated the Catholic and Royal Armies.
 Hoche directed the operations that led to the capture (and subsequent execution) of rebel leaders Jean-Nicolas Stofflet (24 February 1796) and François de Charette (23 March), bringing an end to the War in the Vendée.
 With the surrender of the leaders of the Chouannerie, in May and June 1796, Hoche concluded the pacification of Western France, which had for more than three years been the scene of civil war.